5 Little Reasons Why Potty Training May Look Like A Big Mess

 I pretty much exclusively carried my daughter for those first months.
 I had a fabric carrier, a ring sling, and later, an Ergo buckle carrier.
 But learning how to safely maneuver a baby in a piece of fabric wasn’t something I picked up in an instant.

-So I stopped in the shop (almost daily in the beginning) and the owner would graciously check if I had my daughter in a nice deep squat, shared tricks of how to adjust each carrier for nursing, and later helped me master other ways to carry my little bunny.
+So I stopped in the shop (almost daily in the beginning) and the owner would graciously check if I had my daughter in a nice deep squat, shared tricks of how to adjust each carrier for nursing, and later helped me master other ways to carry my little one.

 My confidence in knowing what FELT right and what felt like I needed to adjust something came from learning that little checklist from the shop’s babywearing experts.